2do2go/expressionify/README.md

 Also you must pass `parseOperand` to evaluate methods. `parseOperand` will be used to get value of every operand.
-Operand is a sequence of non-whitespace characters that is not equals to any operator or bracket.
+Operand is a sequence of non-whitespace characters that is not equal to any operator or bracket.

 **Note:** `parseOperand` must return value compatible with defined operators.